M

 Online

-Also, since most jobs teaching English to children online are going to be based in Asia and probably result in teaching very early or late hours in your timezone, you can easily dedicate daytime and afternoon hours to teaching adults who are based in Europe or the Americas online.
+Online TEFL/TESOL jobs offer a great way to teach both adults and children.
+You can easily teach for multiple companies and allocate your time accordingly.
+Also, most jobs teaching English to children online are based in Asia and often mean teaching very early or late hours in your time zone.
+That leaves you free to dedicate daytime and afternoon hours to teaching adults based in Europe or the Americas online.

 Alternatively, you could work for a company that has both young learners and adult students.